oscar-bender-stone/honors-thesis/source/1_introduction.typ

     - _Use this definition to justify universality!_

-- Aim of thesis: create a universal information language to store information in a standardized way.
+== Goals

+The aim of this thesis is to create a universal information language to standardize _all_ formal representations.
+I call this language *Welkin*, an old German word meaning cloud @dictionary:welkin.
+This aim will be made more precise in the later sections, where we will formally define a verifier for a programming language.
-  - Goal 1: universality.
+- *Goal 1:* universality.
 This language applies to ANY checker.

-  - Goal 2: standardized.
+- *Goal 2:* standardized.
 Needs to be rigorously and formally specified.

-  - Goal 3: optimal reuse.
+- *Goal 3:* optimal reuse.
 With respect to some critierion, enable _as much_
   reuse on information as possible.

-  - Goal 4: efficiency.
+- *Goal 4:* efficiency.
 Checking if we have enough information _given_ a database much be efficient!

+== Organization

-- Organization (Maybe provide as another table _with_ descriptions?)
+// TODO: Maybe provide as another table _with_ descriptions?

 - Section 2.
 Foundations: define the meta-theory used + verifiers.

 - Section 3.
 Information Systems: explore information in the context of verifiers.
 Then synthesize a definition to satisfy Goal 1.

 - Section 4.
 Information Reuse.
 Develops the optimal informal system (w.r.t to a metric defined in this system) to satisfy Goal 3.

 - Section 5.
 Syntax: Go over the simple LL(1) grammar, which is similar to JSON and uses python syntax for modules.

 - Section 6.
 Semantics: Defines information graphs and their correspondence with the optimal informal system in Section 3.

 - Section 7.
 Bootstrap.
 Fulfill Goal 2 with both the Standard AND the complete bootstrap.

 - Section ?.
 Prototype.
 Time permitting, develop a prototype to showcase the language, implemented in python with a GUI frontend (Qt) and possibly a hand-made LL(1) parser.

 - Section 8.
 Conclusion.
 Reviews the work done in the previous sections.
 Then outlines several possible applications.